yasu24/Telling-Story-with-Data/final-project-part2.md

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

 While the primary target audience is governmental officials and policymakers, public opinion is shaped by the masses.
-Thus, the general public, especially those concerned with gun regulations, are also considered a significant audience for this project.
+Thus, the general public, especially those concerned with gun regulations, is also considered a significant audience for this project.

 ## Interview script
-> List the goals from your research and the questions you intend to ask.

 The main goal of my research is to contribute insights towards reducing gun violence and its victims.

 The main goal of the interview is to clarify if my explanation is "Understandable", "Informative", and "Enhancement" or not.

 | Goal | Questions to Ask |